Celiac Disease and Kids 101

 • Nausea and vomiting

-Failure to absorb nutrients during the critical years of growth and development for a child can lead to health issues, such as:
+Failure to absorb nutrients during the critical years of growth and development for a child can lead to health issues, including:

 • Delayed puberty in teens